LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 includes a "forcing" or "tendency" term :math:`f_1^*` to strengthen the coupling.
 This coupling leads to a first order method provided :math:`v_1` and :math:`v_2` are integrated to at least first order accuracy.
-Currently, a fixed time step must be specified for the outer ForcingStep, but inner integrators are free to use adaptive time steps.
+Currently, a fixed time step must be specified for the overall ForcingStep integrator, but partition integrators are free to use adaptive time steps.

 .. _ARKODE.Mathematics.MRIStep: